 2.6.
-The Board has been provided this paper for awareness.
 The Pension Committee is required to consider the on-going suitability of the AVC offering available to members.
 Noting that members will have a range of potential risk appetites, members will have a range of understanding of investments products.
-The Committee will need to consider the offering in light of the performance of both funds and the provider on review of this paper after this Board meeting.
+The Committee will need to consider the offering in light of the performance of funds and the provider on review of this paper.